Skip to content ↓

 CONSISTENCY

 It is important that children have routine, boundaries and predictability.
 They need to know that there are consequences for how they behave.
 Rewarding positive behaviour is, generally, more effective than punishing challenging behaviour.
 Praise and encouragement are powerful tools for developing good habits.
-However challenging your child’s behaviour it is important to be as consistent and fair as possible.
+However, when challenging your child’s behaviour, it is important to be as consistent and fair as possible.
 Your children need your attention and support.

 DIVERSITY